Local Services and Recommended Resources

 Contact Roberto at 8909-7877.

 by Bill & Tami Watson

 We found a bubble on our front tire so went to Llantas Algosa.
-It is on the old road to Alajuela, just a short distance from the bridge as you leave Grecia.
+It is on the old road to Alajuela, just a short distance from the bridge as you leave Grecia, on your left.
 Great service.
 2494 0525

 Jose Moya is a very experienced mechanic.
 His shop is in Rincón de Arias, Grecia.
 He is very honest, friendly and efficient, and speaks some English.
 Phone : 85837870

 I have the perfect little backhoe for small or large jobs.
 Need to get in to places where a full-size backhoe won't fit??
 Or an area where you want minimal disturbance to the grass or landscaping??
 Ditches, septic drain fields, water lines, clean up or maintain roads on your coffee farm or finca from landslides or washouts, landscaping chores, moving dirt or gravel, driveway repair, or what-have-you...
 I can do it.
 I've been sitting on this same machine for 24 years, know how to use it, and will save you money over full-size machines!
 I'll work anywhere in the Central Valley from San Jose west to San Ramon and outlying communities.
 Give me a call if you'd like to talk about your project at 2454-3643 or 8916-6193.
 Fluent English and Spanish spoken.
 Ask for Scott.